puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 `subscribe`
 : Causes a resource to be applied **after** the target resource.
 The subscribing resource will refresh if the target resource changes.

-If two resources need to happen in order, you can either put a `before` attribute in the prior one or a `require` attribute in the subsequent one; either approach will create the same relationship.
+If two resources need to happen in order, you can either put a `before` attribute in the first resource or a `require` attribute in the subsequent one; either approach will create the same relationship.
 The same is true of `notify` and `subscribe`.

 The two examples below create the same ordering relationship: